-- 6.1 Stage One Appeals and Complaints that meet the grounds for consideration (see 4.i-4.iii above) shall be considered by a Faculty Appeals & Complaints Panel (FACP), which shall meet with a frequency that ensures that the time between submission and consideration by a panel does not exceed 20 working days for any case (normally this will require monthly meetings). - 6.2 There shall be two panels in each Faculty, one being responsible for UG and PGT cases and the other being responsible for PGR cases.
+- 6.1 Stage One Appeals and Complaints that meet the grounds for consideration (see 4.i-4.iii above) shall be considered by a Faculty Appeals & Complaints Panel (FACP), which shall meet with a frequency that ensures that the time between submission and consideration by a panel does not exceed 20 working days for any case (normally this will require monthly meetings). - 6.2.
+There shall be two panels in each Faculty, one being responsible for UG and PGT cases and the other being responsible for PGR cases.
 Each panel shall be chaired by a senior, well-trained member of academic staff in the Faculty concerned.
-The Panel shall comprise 3 members of academic staff from the Faculty in question, one member of staff from a Panel in another Faculty, plus the Chair and an experienced LTS/ PGR Service secretary/advisor.
+The Panel shall comprise 2 members of academic staff from the Faculty in question, one member of staff from a Panel in another Faculty, plus the Chair and an experienced LTS/ PGR Service secretary/advisor.
+The Head of LTS/PGR Service will advise on procedural matters in relation to particularly complex cases.
 The Head of LTS/PGR Service will advise on procedural matters in relation to particularly complex cases. - 6.3 The relevant University Service Office will provide the FACP with the documentation submitted by the Student under Stage One, a summary or the case and an indication as to whether the submission appears to meet one of the necessary objects in order for it to be considered. - 6.4 The relevant University Service Office will, within 5 working days of receipt of the Appeal or Complaint, write to the student acknowledging receipt and informing the student of the date of the next meeting of the FACP at which their case will be considered.
 This letter will also inform the student of the date by which they should normally expect to be advised of the Panel's decision.